Event in which you compete: Tie-Down Roping

 How you got started in your event: My Father was the first calf roper to get off of his horse on the right.
 He was an NFR Qualifier in the 1960’s.

-Favorite Ariat product (by name): Full Quill Ostrich Square Toe Boots
+Favorite Ariat product: Full Quill Ostrich Square Toe Boots

 Proudest career moment: Winning the World Championship in 2008 after years of trials and tribulations, including a stroke and experimental heart surgery at 32 years old.